Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: Introduction

 \section{Introduction}

 Matrices in applied problems of interest often exhibit a structure of low rank in their off-diagonal blocks.
-These structures have, for instance, been observed in the discretization of integral equations, Schur complements of discretizations of PDEs, Cauchy-like matrices, evaluations of potentials, and companion matrices, amongst others.
-Many frameworks have been proposed to efficiently represent these low-rank structures so that efficient linear algebra operations could be performed with such matrices.
+These structures have, for instance, been observed in the discretization of integral equations \cite{rokhlin1985rapid}, Schur complements of discretizations of PDEs \cite{chandrasekaran2010numerical,chandrasekaran2010numerical, xia2012robust}, certain Cauchy-like matrices \cite{chandrasekaran2008superfast, xia2012superfast}, evaluations of potentials \cite{greengard1987fast}, and companion matrices \cite{aurentz2015fast}, amongst others.
+Many frameworks have been proposed to efficiently represent these low-rank structures so that efficient linear algebra operations can be performed with such matrices.
 This includes the fast multiple method (FMM) \cite{greengard1987fast}, semi-separable and quasi-separable matrices \cite{vandebril2008matrix,bella2008computations, eidelman1999new}, sequentially semi-separable (SSS) matrices \cite{chandrasekaran2002fast,chandrasekaran2005some}, hierarchically semi-separable (HSS) matrices \cite{chandrasekaran2006fast,xia2010fast}, $\mathcal{H}$- and $\mathcal{H}^2$-matrices \cite{borm2003introduction,hackbusch2002data,hackbusch2015hierarchical}, and hierarchically off-diagonal low-rank (HODLR) matrices \cite{ambikasaran2013mathcal,aminfar2016fast}.
 These frameworks are all related and have their benefits, pitfalls, and special use cases.
-An exact analysis of the matter is however beyond the scope of this paper.
+A complete review of the subject goes beyond the scope of this paper.

 This paper is concerned with the structure that arises from the inverse of a (block-)sparse matrix whose adjacency graph is a tree.
 This will generally be a dense matrix but with a special low-rank structure.
 In particular, if we look at sums and products of such matrices, they retain these structures, even though they no longer are the inverse of a sparse matrix.
-None of the aforementioned frameworks or representations can capture these low-rank structures efficiently.
 In this paper, we present a new class of representations for rank-structured matrices that actually can capture these structures exactly.
-We call these representations \emph{tree semi-separable} (TSS) matrices.
+In fact, we show that these representations satisfy a graph-induced rank structure (GIRS) property if the corresponding graph of the associated graph-partitioned matrix is a tree (see \cite{chandrasekaran2019graph}).
+The representations are referred to \emph{tree quasi-separable} (TQS) matrices.